 But we're getting ahead of ourselves here because for most of us, there's just not going to be a way to roll back to a previous version.

 If you have a Pixel or a phone from another company that is willing to let you unlock your phone's bootloader and will provide you with a catalog of all the various versions of Android that apply to it, rolling back is fairly easy.
 This isn't unheard of, either.
 We've seen HTC and Motorola both offer a way to unlock bootloaders and have archives of older versions for certain phones that were sold unlocked.

 If you have a phone that makes it possible, doing it is simple.

 - Back up everything you can to the cloud

 There is a lot of stuff you're not going to be able to back up without having root access.
-Know that things like game progress, message histories, photos and videos — as well as the data for all your applications — may be gone forever, because a downgrade of the OS always requires a full device wipe.
-Check into the various backup and restore apps, get your photos and videos into Google+ or other online storage, and be sure to talk to your friends and fellow users in the forums before you click any buttons.
-Likewise for the right way to flash an image, which usually requires parts of the Android SDK and a few commands at the terminal.
-Let the folks who do this sort of thing for fun be your guide.
+Know that things like game progress, message histories, photos and videos inside your messenger app, and any other third-party data that's not cloud synced may be gone forever because a downgrade of the OS always requires a full device wipe.
+Check into the various backup and restore apps and be sure to have Google Photos setup to back up your pics and videos before you start clicking anything.

 The hard stuff